coobland/Pywikiss/README.md

 It use the micro framework [bottle](http://bottlepy.org).
 Pikiss use the markdown syntax.

-## Required
+## Install it

-No needs to get bottle, it given with sources.
+* No needs to get bottle, it given with sources.

-python-markdown
+* Need python-markdown
     pip install markdown

+* Download and decompress Pywikiss archive
+* Edit and modify config.json at your convenience, don't forget to change the password
+* Make sure the Pywikiss directory and all subdirectories are writable and readable,  if this is not the case, do a chmod 775

-## Run
+## Run it

     python start.py

+## TODO List

+* Manage menu
+* Manage pages backup
+* Manage toc
+* enregistrer le mot de passe en md5 dans le coockie.